thorstenb/odpdown/README.md

 syntax-highlighted code snippets of your latest hack, auto-fitted into the slides.

+## Installation

+Getting ready should be a simple matter of running

+    python setup.py install

+from a terminal.

+On Windows, run it via the command prompt (Start ‣ Accessories):

+    setup.py install

+Alternatively, running `odpgenerator.py` directly from the git checkout is also possible, provided you've installed the prerequisites (most significantly lpod, pygments and pillow) manually.

 ## Usage

 	usage: odpgenerator.py [-h] [-p PAGE] [--break-master [BREAK_MASTER]]